-Most website builders have a drag and drop interface for building web pages, which means users can build web pages without knowing how to code.
+Most website builders have a drag-and-drop interface for building web pages, which means users can build web pages without knowing how to code.

 But each website builder has a different approach (and philosophy) for how users should build their website.
-Most business owners are not design savvy, so they need a website builder that provide some structure yet is flexible enough for them to build a unique website.
+Most business owners are not design savvy, so they need a website builder that provides some structure yet is flexible enough for them to build a unique website.

 Wix is by far the most flexible.
 You can virtually re-arrange, resize and edit everything single element on the page.
 This gives tremendous control for the user.
 The downside?
 It can get overwhelming for non-designers since you have to customize every single element on mobile and tablet devices too.

 SquareSpace is pretty restrictive.
 You don't get to add individual element on the page, instead you add a pre-configured, pre-designed section (i.e FAQ, gallery, list) to your website.